beaulm/track-element-views/README.md

 ## Use

-After including the function in your site and the element(s) you want to track have been loaded, simply call `trackViews` with the arguments: `miliseconds`, `percent visible`, and `selector`.
+After including the function in your site and the element(s) you want to track have been loaded, simply call `trackViews` with the arguments: `milliseconds`, `percent visible`, and `selector`.

-*  `miliseconds:` How long the element has to be in view.
+*  `milliseconds:` How long the element has to be in view.
 This is to prevent the user scrolling past the element counting as a view.
 *  `percent visible:` If you want to count less than the full element being in view as a view.
 *  `selector:` Anything that works with `document.querySelectorAll`.

-This is telling the tracker to wait 1 second (1000 miliseconds) after scrolling before recording the event, and to record any image that's at least 90% visible.
+This is telling the tracker to wait 1 second (1000 milliseconds) after scrolling before recording the event, and to record any image that's at least 90% visible.
 ```javascript
 trackViews(1000, 90, 'img');
 ```